TengMCing/PhD/Thesis/03-chap3.html.md

 # Automated Assessment of Residual Plots with Computer Vision Models {#sec-second-paper}

-Plotting residuals is a standard practice in linear regression diagnostics, essential for identifying deviations from model assumptions such as linearity, homoscedasticity, and normality.
-Visual inference provides an inferential framework to assess whether residual plots contain patterns inconsistent with model assumptions, typically using a lineup protocol.
-However, the lineup protocol's reliance on human judgment limits its scalability.
-This study addresses this limitation by automating the interpretation of residual plots using computer vision models.
-We develop a distance measure based on Kullback-Leibler divergence to quantify the disparity between the residual distribution of a fitted classical normal linear regression model and the reference distribution.
-We propose a computer vision model to estimate this distance from residual plots, facilitating formal statistical testing and bootstrapping techniques to assess model specification.
-Our computer vision model shows strong performance, though it performs slightly less effectively on non-linearity visual patterns.
-The statistical tests based on the estimated distance exhibit lower sensitivity than conventional tests but higher sensitivity than human visual tests.
-Examples demonstrate the method's effectiveness across different scenarios, highlighting its value in automating the diagnostic process and supplementing traditional methods.
+Plotting residuals is a recommended practice to diagnose deviations from linear model assumptions such as non-linearity, heteroscedasticity, and non-normality.
+The presence or absence of structure in residual plots can be tested using the lineup protocol to do visual inference.
+As a statistical test, the lineup protocol is less sensitive and applies more broadly than available conventional tests.
+However, the lineup protocol relies on human judgment which limits its scalability.
+This work presents a solution by providing a computer vision model to automate the assessment of residual plots.
+It is trained to predict the distance measure that quantifies the disparity between the residual distribution of a fitted classical normal linear regression model and the reference distribution, based on Kullback-Leibler divergence.
+From extensive simulation studies, the computer vision model exhibits lower sensitivity than conventional tests but higher sensitivity than human visual tests.
+It is slightly less effective on non-linearity patterns.
+Several examples from classical papers and contemporary data illustrate the new procedures, highlighting its usefulness in automating the diagnostic process and supplementing existing methods.

 ::: {.cell}